• Skip to main content

 ❔Commonly asked questions

-More vegan Asian dinners
+🍽️More vegan Asian dinners

-• Vegan Tofu Chop Suey
+Vegan Chop Suey (with tofu)

-• Flavorful Crispy Vegan Orange Tofu Chicken
+Crispy Vegan Orange Chicken (orange tofu)

-If you did make this recipe, do leave a rating and comment down below, we love hearing from you!
+If you made this recipe, leave a rating and comment below.
+We would love to hear from you!
 Subscribe to My Plantiful Cooking to get new recipes delivered straight to your inbox!
-Follow us on Instagram, Facebook and Pinterest to get the latest updates. 😉
+Follow us on Instagram, Facebook, and Pinterest to get the latest updates. 😉

 📖 Recipe

-Vegan Tofu Pad See Ew
+Vegan Pad See Ew (with tofu)

 Meesha

-5 from 6 votes
+5 from 7 votes

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 20 mins
+Cook Time 10 minutes mins

-Total Time 30 mins
+Total Time 20 minutes mins

 Course Main Course